itcc-pedcanportal/services-dkfz/pcp-dkfz-transfer/README.md

 - **`/Global/`** - Available to all authenticated users (read/write)

+**IMPORTANT:**
+- Everything inside `/Global/` is shared among all users (read/write)
+- Everything outside `/Global/` is shared only with the admin
-There is also a top-level directory that is only visible to the admin.
+- There is a top-level directory that is only visible to the admin

-**Note:** Public share links are restricted to admin users only.
-All sharing is done internally.
+**Note:** Public share links are switched off and group sharing is not implemented.
+All sharing is done internally with specific users only.

 ## Requirements